In most things, age is nothing but a number—but when it comes to financial planning, age DEFINITELY matters. #ProsperityFinancialGroup

 A mixed-age couple must synchronize their retirement plans to account for differences in retirement dates, life expectancy, health, and other factors.
 Ensuring that the younger half of the pair will have sufficient income to last the duration of his or her life—and perhaps, several years as a widow or widower—is the most crucial aspect of planning for these couples.

 When deciding how much to save for retirement, your retirement nest egg must sufficiently support both spouses who are at different stages in their careers and lives.
-A big gap puts a lot more pressure on a couple to sustain a stable retirement.
-Specifically, couples with a large age gap must plan for a much longer retirement than their peers in same-age marriages, because the younger spouse may live in retirement for many years.
+Couples with a large age gap must plan for a much longer retirement than their peers in same-age marriages, because the younger spouse may live in retirement for many years.

-This means it’s even more important than ever to have a comprehensive retirement plan.
+This means it’s even more important than ever to have a well-thought out retirement plan!

 Age-gap couples should work toward their retirement goals together while keeping individual differences in mind.
 To handle a lengthy timeline, your Fiduciary Financial Advisor can utilize a number of different strategies from maximizing Social Security benefits, to setting the correct balance for your investment portfolio, to finding smart ways to stretch the assets you already have.